mjeanroy/jq-autocomplete/README.md

 - `url`: URL used to fetch results.
 - `method`: HTTP method used to fetch results.
 Default is `GET`.
+- `dataType`: Data type expected.
+Default is `json`.
+- `jsonp`: Override the callback function name in a jsonp request.
+- `jsonpCallback`: Specify the callback function name for a JSONP request.
 - `minSize`: : Minimum number of characters required to trigger autocomplete.
 Default is `3`.
 - `limit`: Maximum number of results to retrieve (will be sent over http).
 Default is `10`.
 - `filterName`: Name of parameter containing filter value.
 Default is `filter`.